odoo/documentation/inventory/management/incoming/three_steps.rst

 agreed with the suppliers.
 Therefore, adding a quality control step in the goods receipt process can become essential.

-Odoo uses routes to define exactly how you will handle the different receipt steps.
+Twenty20 uses routes to define exactly how you will handle the different receipt steps.
 The configuration is done at the level of the warehouse.
 By default, the reception is a one step process, but changing the configuration can allow to have 2 or even 3 steps.